 Outsourcing

-Outsourcing is like hiring a team without the commitment of actually hiring a team.
+Outsourcing employment is like hiring a team without the commitment of actually doing so.
 When you outsource, you hand off a portion of your business operations to another company or a third-party provider.

 You could outsource anything from customer service and IT support to administrative tasks or even entire departments.
 Outsourcing is a great option when you need to get something done but don’t want the hassle of managing it in-house.
 Plus, it often comes with cost savings since you’re not responsible for employee benefits or overhead.